Trees are one of Overland Park’s most important assets.

 Canopy Streets Award

-Congratulations to residents of Outlook Street, 152nd Place to the north end in the Green Meadows neighborhood, for receiving the 2023 Canopy Street of Excellence Award.
+Congratulations to residents of 101st Terrace, from Lamar Avenue to Glenwood Street, for receiving the 2024 Canopy Street of Excellence Award.

 What is a Canopy Street?